nicholasdunbar/cucumber-sandbox/readme.md

 ### How the components interrelate
 At first I didn't understand how all these dependancies worked together.
 Here is the gist of it.

 In this set-up everything is ran in Ruby.
 Cucumber is the testing framework that allows us to write tests for browser automation.
 Gherkin and step definitions come with Cucumber.
 Gherkin scripts are plain english statements found in a file named like the following \*.feature.
 Step definitions is where the code lives that Gherkin runs.
 In this set-up, step definitions are written in Ruby but they could be written in most any language.
-You can find implementations of cucumber in all sorts of languages.
+You can find implementations of Cucumber in all sorts of languages.
 Each Gherkin plain english statement maps to a step definition.
 Function definitions for the Gherkin scripts are called step definitions and they can be found in features/step_definitions/\*.rb.

 Inside the step definitions we need an API that allows us to send commands to a browser.
 We do this using Capybara which is a set of standard commands for browser automation, like click here or fill out this field, etc. It is a wrapper for a web driver.
 Web drivers are browser specific APIs that allow us to send commands to the browser.
 Capybara can be configured to use a number of web drivers.
 There are all sorts of web drivers out there, in this situation we are using the two following web drivers: GeckoDriver (which is also called Marionette) and ChromeDriver.
 Marionette allows us to control FireFox and ChromeDriver allows us to control Chrome.